palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 > [!TIP]
 > If you have a huge Gradle projects with many tasks, you can adopt the Configuration Cache incrementally.
 First, resolve all configuration phase issues, as incremental adoption only works for the execution phase.
 Then, apply the [gradle-incremental-configuration-cache](https://github.com/palantir/gradle-incremental-configuration-cache) plugin.
 Gradually add tasks to the allow list as they become compatible.

-### Fixing "external process started"
+### Example 1: Fixing "external process started"

 #### Before:
 - `MyPlugin` is already a [Gradle managed type](managed-types-and-properties.md)
-- `MyPlugin::apply` starts an external process in the configuration phase, causing the configuration cache to fail
+- `MyPlugin::apply` starts an external process in the configuration phase, causing the Configuration Cache to fail

 ```java
 abstract class MyPlugin implements Plugin<Project> {